pycanis/lofextra/README.md

 ### Alternative solutions for building local-first apps

 I've strongly considered using [Evolu](https://www.evolu.dev/) as a tool for building local-first app.
 Despite the maintainer's effort to offer a straightforward solution comprehensible to all developers, the library's integration of [Effect](https://effect.website/), a tool not widely adopted among developers, doesn't help achieving this goal.
-Furthermore, I wasn't able to make it run at all, always ran into errors so it eventually became a debugging hell.
-You shouldn't have to struggle with a library like that.
+I personally didn't have a good developer experience with the project, therefore, I decided to build a custom solution and challenge myself a bit.

 ### Donate